Aedrus/cicero-online-writer/readme.md

 # Cicero Writing App
 ## Overview
-Cicero is an easy-to-use and flexible writing webapp for authors and writers.
-It offers a full host of tools and functionality that don't get in the way of the user's creativity.
+Cicero is an easy-to-use and flexible online writer for authors and writers.
+It offers a full host of tools and functionality with the goal of never getting in the way of the user's creativity.

 Cicero is great for both novice and advanced writers who have different workflows and writing styles.
-The software you use should never get in the way of what matters most: writing a creative story.
+Cicero embodies the principle that the software you use should never get in the way of what matters most: writing a creative story.

-> Please keep in mind that this repository contains source code instead of a deployed build in order to show the process of how Cicero was built.

 Below you will find a transparent overview into how Cicero was created, my personal process, and justification for engineering decisions.
 Be warned, the below section is intended for developers and covers a lot of technical jargon.